Brad Cowan: Calgary Stampeders

 On October 11, 2021, Cowan was signed by the Calgary Stampeders.
 He played in the final three games of the regular season for the Stampeders, but did not play in the post-season.
 In 2022, he made the team's active roster following training camp and played in 17 regular season games where he had six special teams tackles.
 Cowan also played in the team's West Semi-Final loss to the BC Lions.
+He played in 17 regular season games in 2023 where he recorded three defensive tackles and three special teams tackles.
+He became a free agent upon the expiry of his contract on February 13, 2024.